 Aim to collect 10-20 example images to send your model in advance.
 Keep them on your phone during the shoot for reference.
 Once the boundaries are set don’t ask models to do things during the shoot that hasn’t been agreed or you wouldn’t do yourself!

-The best looking shot (on any portrait) requires the photographer to get the angle right for the model.
+The best looking shot (on any portrait) requires the photographer to get the angle right for the photography female model.

 Model photography poses should be catered for each client.
 Low angles look great for slender, tall models who want long legs to be exaggerated.
 Whereas high angles are sometimes more suitable for females with shorter legs and plus size body shapes.

 This is not an exclusive rule though, with the right lighting it’s possible to make any model look great!

 Find out what your model may be conscious of (if anything).
 It’ll give you an idea of what to conceal in the shadows or by cropping in-camera.
 It may be a neckline, arms or stomach.
 Use hands and hair to cover these areas.

 Picking your poses for a female photoshoot should be done client by client.
 Not all poses will work for everyone.